yawsuu/c0de/README.md

 # c0de
 Easy to use code collection
-- `fraday.bat`: Useful script which help to install/setup frida agent server automatically
+- `frady.bat`: Useful script which help to install/setup frida agent server automatically